lonycell/grafana.v7/docs/sources/http_api/folder.md

 ## Identifier (id) vs unique identifier (uid)

-The identifier (id) of a folder is an auto-incrementing numeric value and is only unique per Grafana install.
+The identifier (id) of a folder is an auto-incrementing numeric value and is only unique per ThingSPIN install.

-The unique identifier (uid) of a folder can be used for uniquely identify folders between multiple Grafana installs.
+The unique identifier (uid) of a folder can be used for uniquely identify folders between multiple ThingSPIN installs.
 It's automatically generated if not provided when creating a folder.
-The uid allows having consistent URLs for accessing folders and when syncing folders between multiple Grafana installs.
+The uid allows having consistent URLs for accessing folders and when syncing folders between multiple ThingSPIN installs.
 This means that changing the title of a folder will not break any bookmarked links to that folder.

 The uid can have a maximum length of 40 characters.